Main page content

 Entry Points for Strengthening Stability

-Conflict resolution refers to strategies that address climate-fragility risks and support peaceful, resilient societies.
-The Weathering Risk Report Climate, Peace and Environmental Resilience in the Asia-Pacific Region identifies key entry points for intervention, focusing on reducing pressures linked to mobility, strengthening regional and international cooperation, and expanding local capacities to cope with accelerating climate risks.
+Climate resilience strategies address climate-fragility risks by strengthening the capacity of societies to manage climate impacts and associated stresses.
+The Weathering Risk Report Climate, Peace and Environmental Resilience in the Asia-Pacific Region (2025) identifies key entry points for intervention, focusing on reducing pressures linked to mobility, strengthening regional and international cooperation, and expanding local capacities to cope with accelerating climate risks.

 1. Strengthen resilience for migrants and staying communities.
 Support community-based disaster risk management, early warning systems and rural livelihood investments to reduce forced displacement.
 Recognise mobility as a legitimate adaptation strategy and design relocation and migration policies in close consultation with affected communities, including IDPs, youth, host communities and non-migrants